boddenberg-it/croni/README.md

 ## How to create jobs?

-A job can be any executable file, which declares following parameters in code or comment.
+A job can be any executable script, which declares following parameters in code or comment.
 ```
-#!/bin/sh
+#!/usr/bin/python

 croni="0 * * * *"

-echo "Hello world!"
+print('Hello World!')
 ```

 Here is an example with all available job parameters.